networknt/light-doc/content/en/style/light-rest-4j/openapi-validator.md

 ### Configuration

-From release 1.5.18, the light platform supports multiple chains of middleware handlers and multiple frameworks mixed in the same service instance.
+From release 1.5.18, Light supports multiple chains of middleware handlers and multiple frameworks mixed in the same service instance.
 To have a validator configuration file for different frameworks, a new `openapi-validator.yml` with the same content as the old `validator.yml` has been introduced.
 The `validator.yml` is still loaded if `openapi-validator.yml` doesn't exist for backward compatibility.

 Here is an example of `openapi-validator.yml`